Administration Initiatives

 Supporting Transitioning Foster Youth

 Fostering Connections is committed to the creation and implementation of a child welfare system that meets the needs of youth and young adults by ensuring staff and stakeholder understanding of adolescent development, the impact of trauma, authentic youth-adult partnerships, and by identifying exposure gaps and providing access to opportunities that address these gaps and support young people to thrive into adulthood.
 Fostering Connections staff believes young people and their families are not simply clients but are powerful catalysts for change in their own lives and are partners in changing the systems that impact their lives.
-The Fostering Connections program aims to provide identity affirming and developmentally appropriate services to youth/young adults by implementing a practice model that is designed to authentically partner with youth and by operationalizing our values about older youth as outlined below:
+The Fostering Connections program aims to provide identity affirming and developmentally appropriate services to youth/young adults by implementing a practice model that is designed to authentically partner with youth and by operationalizing our values about older youth to include supporting young people to move beyond surviving to thriving, eliminating racial and ethnic disparities, youth are able to define their own family and know what is best for their life, engage in authentic partnership and in a trauma informed and developmentally responsive way, recognize youths strengths, recognizing that youth have a right to normative life experiences and have a right to fail safely, and recognize young people as change agents in their own learning and life.

 Identifying Relative and Culturally Appropriate Placements

 Children placed with kin experience fewer placements, more frequent and consistent contact with birth parents and siblings, fewer negative emotions about being in foster care than children in non-relative placements and are less likely to run away.
-CYFD continuously increased the percentage of foster children placed with relatives from 36.3% in April of 2022 to 37.7% in August of 2023.
+CYFD continuously increased the percentage of foster children placed with relatives from 36.3% in April of 2022 to 37.7% August of 2023, and as of June 2024 43.3% (869 children) were in Relative/Kin Home placements.

 In FY20, CYFD and the Second Judicial District also developed the state’s first ICWA court.
 The court has a dedicated hearing office, District Court Judge, Children’s Court Attorney, and Permanency Planning Unit.
 The ICWA unit will start working directly with the Tribal ICWA workers to collaborate on the recruitment and retention of Native resource families.